FrisoDenijs/lessons-learned/npm.md

 # Errors
 ## EPERM: operation not permitted, unlink [...]

-Use `npm ci --no-bin-link`, see https://github.com/phoenixframework/phoenix/issues/2464#issuecomment-459574938
+Use `npm i --no-bin-link` or `npm ci --no-bin-link` if there's a `package-lock.json` file, see https://github.com/phoenixframework/phoenix/issues/2464#issuecomment-459574938